-Students seek help for depression, anxiety, grief, relationship conflicts, academic difficulties and numerous other issues interfering with their maximal functioning.
+Students seek help for depression, anxiety, grief, relationship conflicts, academic difficulties, and numerous other issues interfering with their maximal functioning.
 Seeking care through this service is absolutely confidential.
 The only exceptions to the strict code of confidentially (as required by law) include homicidality (planning to kill someone else, or being so severely impaired that patients in your care are in jeopardy), suicidality (planning to kill self) and child abuse.
-Record keeping is also strictly confidential within the student wellness program and does not go into the campus-wide UAMS medical record.
+Record keeping is also strictly confidential within the student wellness program and does not become part of the campus-wide electronic UAMS medical record.

-For short-term treatment, there is no financial cost to students seeking care.
+For short-term treatment, there is no financial cost to students seeking care (other than the cost of medication should it be needed).
 The service is made possible through the support of the Chancellor of UAMS, and a portion of the student health fee.
 A utilization report is generated annually to justify continued funding for the service.
 This report may contain the number of students utilizing the service and describe the types of problems students seek help for.
 Specific identifying information about the students is NOT released.